-It is very important to verify that master / slave failover occurs correctly before going live.
+It's very important to verify that master / slave failover occurs correctly before going live.
 This proves the resilience of the cluster and makes you aware of the failover / failback process.
-Please refer to page 117 (admin guide) for details of the hb\takeover command which can be used to force a failover and refer to page 129 for detailed steps on verifying failover / failback
+Please refer to the administration manual for details of the hb_takeover command which can be used to force a failover / failback.

 When testing load balancer fail-over, don't just pull the serial cable and network cable out.
-This will not cause a fail-over but will cause a split brain (I.e. both units active) to occur.
+This will not cause a fail-over but will cause a split brain (i.e. both units active) to occur.
 You can configure fail-over on network failure but this is not enabled by default.
-To enable this, a ping node must be configured under Edit Configuration > Heartbeat Configuration
+To enable this, a ping node must be configured under Edit Configuration > Heartbeat Configuration.